WCSCourses/genomeacademy/README.md

 _Fran is the Head of Science Engagement for Wellcome Connecting Science.
 She manages the Science engagement team and develops training programmes on Genomics for Science teachers.
 Fran has been working in Science engagement for over 20 years and before her role here on campus used to run the education department at Colchester Zoo!
 She studied Biological Sciences at Exeter University and has an MSc in Science Comunication from UWE, Bristol._

-- **Cindy Smidt**, Science Engagement Officer - Engagement and Society Team

-_Cindy is a Science Engagement Officer at Wellcome Connecting Science, based at the Wellcome Genome Campus.
-Cindy’s role is to engage students in the field of genomics both in schools and at the Genome Campus by interactive activities and talks from professionals to outline their work and skills needed.
-Cindy came into this role from previous experience as an Advanced Research Assistant working on malaria, where she found her passion for engaging students and the public in science._

 - **Sam Shingles**, Science Engagement Officer - Engagement and Society Team

 _Sam works with communities across East Anglia to provide opportunities to explore genomic science and its impact on research, health and society as part of the team at Wellcome Connecting Science on the Wellcome Genome Campus.
 Sam has previously worked within science centres and on science festivals to create activities and events that connect audiences with research.
 He has also worked within science policy, supporting local communities and researchers to interact with policymaking.
 Sam is passionate about providing accessible science to all, empowering communities to navigate the science topics important to them._